-- The needs of this population group had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - Appointments were available outside of normal working hours including Saturday and Sunday from 8am to 8pm.
+- The needs of this population group had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - Appointments were available outside of normal working hours.

 People whose circumstances make them vulnerable: